mtumilowicz/elasticsearch7-relations-among-documents-workshop/README.md

         * must be defined inside a nested aggregation
         * it joins back to the root / main document level
             * it is configurable - `path`
+    * setting size to 0 avoids executing the fetch phase of the search making the request more efficient

 ## join
 * creates parent/child relation within documents of the same index
 * ability to modify a child object independent of the parent
 * comparing to nested - searches are slower
 * comparing to nested - indexing, updating, and deleting is faster
-* useful for many documents that have to be indexed asynchronously
+* useful when many connected documents have to be indexed asynchronously
-* it is required to index the lineage of a parent in the same shard so child documents have to be routed using their greater parent id
+* children and parent have to be in the same shard
+    * indexing - explicit routed using parent id

 ### example
 * single